Here are the practical exercise offered by the IEW. After a short introduction text follows a link to Campus.

 In addition, the registration form must be completed and sent by e-mail to email@example.com

-The number of participants is limited to 20 students, the time of registration in C@MPUS and the individual previous knowledge decide about a place in the internship.
-Enrolments and cancellations will be announced by e-mail from Friday, 19.10.2018 and the admitted students will be assigned to the corresponding C@MPUS groups.
+The number of participants is limited to 20 students.
+The registration date in C@MPUS and the individual previous knowledge decide about a place in the internship.
+Acceptances and cancellations will be announced by e-mail from Thursday, 12.11.2020 and the admitted students will be assigned to the appropriate C@MPUS groups.

 Within the framework of this teamwork, basic theoretical and practical knowledge in the fields of electrical machines and their control and regulation is to be acquired.
 There are two teams whose tasks are divided into two work packages (AP):